-It seems that as Apple’s (NASDAQ:AAPL) stock drops lower, analysts become increasingly optimistic about its prospects.
+It seems that as Apple’s (NASDAQ:AAPL) drops lower, analysts become increasingly optimistic about its prospects.
 Following Apple’s scrape to the lowest prices in a year, Goldman Sachs (NYSE:GS) analysts have labeled the company’s shares as the most undervalued stock that the firm covers.

 In a list of Goldman’s most undervalued holdings, Apple takes first place, followed by Halliburton (NYSE:HAL), Nabors Industries (NYSE:NBR), Alexion Pharmaceuticals (AXLN), and Intuitive Surgical (NASDAQ:ISRG), to round out the top five.
 Apple’s upside-to-target percentage of 49.5 led the list.